shadowman-lab/Ansible-Config/SNOW/readme.md

 ### Create a custom credential

-Creating a custom credential in Tower will allow you to pass in your ServiceNow instance, username, and password as environment variables.
+Creating a custom credential in AAP will allow you to pass in your ServiceNow instance, username, and password as environment variables.
 This means you won't need to include them in your playbook.

 #### 1)
-In Ansible Tower, navigate to **Credential Types** on the left side of the screen.
+In AAP, navigate to **Credential Types** on the left side of the screen.
 Click the **green plus button** on the right, which will present you with a New Credential Type dialog screen.
 Fill in the following fields:
 | Parameter | Value |
 |-----|-----|
 | Name  |  `ServiceNow Credential`  |